 As I sat on the floor of my one bedroom apartment, I thought, “Well Ari, at least you’re not at crying-on-the-bathroom-floor rock bottom.
 I was only about a few inches from where my bathroom and kitchen met.
-Oh the joys of living in New York City.
+The beauty of living in New York City.

 I got up off of the ground, and looked in the mirror.
 My perfect brown curls had fallen, my contour was no longer on fleek, and my eyeliner traveled from my eyes to underneath my eyes, making me resemble the raccoon digging in the garbage outside of my apartment.

 I took my standard first date dress off and changed into my favorite oversized pajamas.
 I poured a glass of my favorite rosé and got into bed.
 “I can do this” I thought to myself.
 I plugged my phone into the charger and logged onto my go-to dating app.
 As I began to delete the app I had a second wind of guilt.
 What if the next match is my person?
 What if I’m one date away from the love of my life.
 I put my phone down and decided to sleep on it.
 As I began falling alseep I heard my phone go off.
 It was Nick.
 The text read, “Ari, I’m really sorry about tonight.
 I know it could have been better.
 I picked Mexican because honestly, I thought you would have liked it.
 Thank you for picking up the tab.
-As soon as I get a job, I will take you to a nice dinner, you can pick the place.
 Text me if you’re ever bored.”